|Back to Back Issues Page|

 If you like this newsletter, please "email it forward" to someone you know who might appreciate it.
 If a friend did forward this to you and you like what you read, please subscribe now!

 As our site and community grows, I hope that you drop me a line and tell me what creative cake stuff you are up to!
 Did you make a masterpiece that was inspired by something on our site?
-Pretty please play "show and tell" with the rest of us!
-Often, having an audience for your cakes is just the thing you need to get you started.
+Pretty please play "show and tell" with the rest of us.
+After all, the more we all share, the better we all get!

 Feel free to send in tips or questions too!
 We love mail!